 b) comprehension test

 Comprehension test is simple to run, and it is a brilliant way to check if the customer segment recognizes the value proposition the same way you do.
-The plan is to examine if at least 80% of your customers understand your communication regarding problem hypothesis.
-For instance, "affordable financial model" can be interpreted differently by different users.
+The plan is to examine if at least 80% of your customers understand your communication regarding the problem hypothesis.
+For instance, an “affordable financial model” can be interpreted differently by different users.
 By applying the comprehension test, you are checking the understanding of your value proposition, not whether they are interested in it.

 c) one-feature MVP

-"one-feature MVP" lets you validate hypothesis with a quickly crafted prototype.
+“one-feature MVP” lets you validate the hypothesis with a quickly crafted prototype.
 It helps to avoid heavy concepts and unclear results by testing a one-feature minimum viable product (MVP).
 Feedback from the testing step will be used to: